tangle-network/protocol-substrate/README.md

 source ~/.cargo/env
 ```

-Configure the Rust toolchain to default to the latest stable version, add nightly and the nightly wasm target:
+Configure the Rust toolchain to default to the latest nightly version, and add the nightly wasm target:

 ```bash
 rustup default nightly